popeyaho001/UpdateVersions/README.txt

-Version 1.63 was out, fix bugs touching notes and calculate scores.
+Version 1.63 was out, fix bugs multi-touches and calculate scores.